Maan-14/data-viz-platform/README.md

 - Scenario analysis with profit and demand metrics
 - Modern UI with custom scrollbars and responsive design
 - Real-time data visualization and analysis
+- User authentication with Email/Password and Google Sign-in
+- Protected routes and secure access

 ## Tech Stack